mgunsd/martian-robots/README.md

 - `yarn add @material-ui/core`
   D3 Library adde to make data graph
 - `yarn add d3 @types/d3`

+### Things to do when I could have more time

+- robot engine need to be fixed for the best output suitable for the d3 chart
+- robot engine tests and types needed to be fixed.
+- d3 chart should be implemented properley and wired with redux missionData and robot engine.
+- unit tests needed for common UI
+- input fields verifications and error handling need to be done.
+- possible data storage on external db async request.
+- resposive ui improvements.

 # Getting Started with Create React App